 How do I identify my attachment style?

-You can identify your attachment style by taking quizzes online or by reading more about attachment styles and seeing which one (or which ones) you resonate with the most.
+To understand the concept of attachment, exploring various research studies such as a psychological study or approach is very crucial.
+You can identify your attachment status or attachment style by taking quizzes online or by reading more about attachment styles and seeing which one (or which ones) you resonate with the most.
 Talking to a therapist can also help you identify your attachment style.
 Likely, you will be able to identify clues about your attachment style based on previous or current relationships.
 Certain circumstances in relationships might trigger attachment issues.
 For example, if one partner is avoidant and the other is anxious, both people may struggle in that partnership more than they would if one or both partners were securely attached.
+You can also read through the Handbook of Attachment: Theory, research, and clinical applications for a better understanding of the various attachment styles.

 Develop secure attachment